gonzalolater/SLATs/contract/contracts/src/Matic/README.md

-First Smart Contract pass for matic.
+# First Smart Contract pass for matic.
+* Testing on Remix.